 ACT – Composite score of 23; at least 19 on both English and Math portions.
-Note that scores must have been earned in one sitting within the past 5 years.
+Note that scores must have been earned within the past 5 years.

 SAT – Combined score of 1070; at least 500 on verbal and 500 on math for tests taken after April 1995.
 Note that scores must have been earned within the past 5 years.

 *These rules are subject to change by the Texas Legislature.

 Do you have questions about the placement testing?
 Learn more about the TSI testing HERE.

 Do you want general information about the ACT and SAT?
 Choose which one ACT or SAT.